Philadelphia police killed a man in a shooting that raises questions, chief says. Then 30 officers were hurt in protests - KVIA

 The incident Monday led to the death of Walter Wallace in West Philadelphia, according to a statement from Philadelphia Mayor Jim Kenney.

-“I have watched the video of this tragic incident and it presents difficult questions that must be answered,” Kenney said.
+“I have watched the video of this tragic incident and it presents difficult questions that must be answered,” Kenney said, noting he spoke Monday with Wallace’s family.

-“I spoke tonight with Mr. Wallace’s family, and will continue to reach out to hear their concerns first-hand, and to answer their questions to the extent that I am able. … I look forward to a speedy and transparent resolution for the sake of Mr. Wallace, his family, the officers, and for Philadelphia.”

-Police Commissioner Danielle Outlaw has said she is fully committed to a complete investigation and “felt the anger of the community.”
+Police Commissioner Danielle Outlaw said she is fully committed to a complete investigation and that she “felt the anger of the community” when she visited the scene after the shooting.

 What police say led up to the shooting